 Photo: Tour guests at the American Air Museum, Duxford.
-American Air Museum, Duxford DAY 5 July 25 - The American Air Museum in Britain, part of the Imperial War Museums, is located at Duxford, near Cambridge.
+American Air Museum, Duxford DAY 5 The American Air Museum in Britain, part of the Imperial War Museums, is located at Duxford, near Cambridge.
 It is home to the best collection of American military aircraft on public display outside of North America.
 The museum features the warplanes and equipment of not only the Eighth Air Force, but also of aircraft that flew before and after World War II.
-The historians and curators who designed the exhibits will be our hosts.
 After lunch on your own on the museum's campus, witness a simulated dogfight between a British Spitfire and a Messerschmitt Bf 109 in the skies over Duxford.
 The experience is designed exclusively for the Masters of the Air tour.
 After returning to Bury St. Edmunds, visit the historic Greene King Brewery for a tour, a beer tasting, and dinner.
 The Greene King Brewery was kept in business during the war thanks to Academy Award winning actor and Eighth Air Commander Jimmy Stewart, who ordered trucks of its foaming lager every week for the thirsty air crews of the 453rd Bombardment Group, stationed at Old Buckenham, a bomber base not far from Bury St. Edmunds.
 Accommodations: Angel Hotel (B, D) History in Flight: A Simulated Dog Fight Above East Anglia